 End Colostomy / End Ileostomy

 An end colostomy is created after the removal of a section of the bowel, where the end part of the proximal portion of the bowel is brought onto the skin.
 Faeces are able to drain out of the end colostomy into a stoma bag.
-The other open end of the remaining bowel (the distal part) is sutured and left in the bowel.
+The other open end of the remaining bowel (the distal part) is sutured and left in the abdomen.
 It may be reversed at a later date, where the two ends are sutured together creating an anastomosis.

 End colostomies are permanent after resection of abdomino-perineal resection (APR) because the entire rectum and anus have been removed.
 These are usually located in the lower left abdomen.